-You can give them small tokens of appreciation like fruit baskets or even a simple card.
-Distribute the gifts among them with a note saying thank you for their contribution to the organization
+You can show your gratitude by giving them little gifts like fruit baskets or even a straightforward card.
+Distribute the presents to them along with a statement of gratitude for their support of the company.

 3. Awareness of Healthy Eating Habits

-You could invite a nutritionist as a speaker who has expert knowledge about the shortcomings of an unhealthy lifestyle.
-You could also implement a healthy lunch program for all employees or offer healthy snacks such as fruit and yogurt at meetings or in break rooms throughout the day.
-This will help show support for your female workers' health needs while encouraging them to make positive changes in their lives!
+You may engage a nutritionist as a speaker who is knowledgeable about the drawbacks of an unhealthy lifestyle.
+You might also introduce a healthy lunch program for all employees or provide fruit and yogurt as snacks at meetings or during breaks.
+By doing this, you'll be able to support the medical requirements of your female employees and motivate them to make healthy changes in their lives.